ipb-halle/MolecularFaces/docs/bio.md

 #### Known issues

 * Blueprint, a dependency of OVE, declares global CSS (see [OVE issue #604](https://github.com/TeselaGen/openVectorEditor/issues/604)).
 This will for instance override some CSS declarations of BootsFaces.
-No workaround available at the moment.
+At the moment the workaround embeds OVE into an `<iframe>` and a too restrictive content security policy (CSP) may block some of OVE's functionalities.